We're always looking to work with solid writers, here at Baeldung.

 2. Getting Published

-Simply put, your editor has the goal of helping you get your article over the finish line.
-They’re going to review your article and give you technical and language feedback.
+Simply put, the editor will help you get your articles over the finish line.
+They're going to do reviews, offer guidance with technical and language feedback and generally be helpful.

 Here are some typical budgets used for authors: